 - Some less commonly encountered isolates of lactococci and aerococci may be PYRase positive.

-- Non-specific colour reactions may occur if results are read after 20 seconds.
+- Non-specific color reactions may occur if results are read after 20 seconds.

 - PYR TEST.
 ITEST PRO.
 S.R.O.
 Code: SO 341.